Schulich-Ignite/website/README.md

 Here is a list of the current site variables:
 - email: The primary shulich ignite email
-- instagram: The schulich ignite instagram handle
+- instagram: The schulich ignite instagram link
 - facebook: the link to the schulich ignite facebook page
-TODO: Figure out remainder of variables
+- YouTube: The link to the official Schulich ignite YouTube Channel
+- LinkedIn: The link to the Schulich ignite LinkedIn Company
+- Discord: The link to join the discord server

 ### Homepage